Maid: Middle East

 In the history of slavery in the Muslim world, domestic servitude was one of the driving forces behind the slave trade.

 The ideal of Islamic sex segregation made it difficult for free Muslim women to work as servants, at the same time, the sex segregation made it difficult for male servants to access the harem women's quarter of the house, resulting in difficulty in Muslim women to have access to domestic servants.

 This dilemma resulted in the Muslim world using house slaves for domestic servants rather than free servants.
 By Islamic law, slaves owned by Muslims were to be foreign non-Muslims (kafirs) who were by definition legitimate targets for enslavement, since the Muslim world of dar al-islam was by definition at war with the non-Muslim world of dar al-harb ("House of War").

 Female slaves were thus not subjected to the same Islamic customs.
 It also made it possible for male slaves to be made eunuchs.
 This solved both the dilemma of female servants being able to work in the household of a family as well as for a male servant to enter the women's quarter of a home.

 The slave trade to the Muslim world prioritized women and children, though men were also trafficked.

 In bigger households there were typically a mix of male and female house slaves.

-In the Islamic world, female slaves were normally purchased for one of two reasons: for the purpuse of sexual slavery as concubines or as domestic servants, and used for service in the harems.
+In the Islamic world, female slaves were normally purchased for one of two reasons: for the purpose of sexual slavery as concubines or as domestic servants, and used for service in the harems.

-Women domestic slaves were purchased to the harems to the perform chores for the sex segregated women in the harem.
+Women domestic slaves were purchased to perform chores for the sex segregated women in the harem.

-Women domestic slaves were used for all sort of household chores nomally performed by women, and could also be sent outside of the harem to perform tasks for the harem women in the city outside of the home.
+Women domestic slaves were used for all sorts of household chores normally performed by women, and could also be sent outside of the harem to perform tasks for the harem women in the city outside of the home.

 Black African women were most commonly used for domestic slave labor in Egypt, the Arab world and the Ottoman Empire.

-In the Islamic Middle East, African women – trafficked via the trans-Saharan slave trade, the Red Sea slave trade and the Indian Ocean slave trade – were primarily used as domestic house servants and not exclusively for sexual slavery, while white women, trafficked via the Black Sea slave trade and Circassian slave trade, where preferred for the use of concubines (sex slaves) or wives, and there was therefore a constant demand for them in the Middle East.
+In the Islamic Middle East, African women – trafficked via the trans-Saharan slave trade, the Red Sea slave trade and the Indian Ocean slave trade – were primarily used as domestic house servants and not exclusively for sexual slavery, while white women, trafficked via the Black Sea slave trade and Circassian slave trade, were preferred for the use of concubines (sex slaves) or wives, and there was therefore a constant demand for them in the Middle East.